chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 }
 ```

-We omit the units here since 0 is the same in all units.
+- We omit the units here since 0 is the same in all units.

 #### Mixing Units

 You can freely mix units anywhere you want on a page: you can use pixels for some elements, rems for others, `%`, and `auto` even within a single element's styling:

-Copy Code

 ```css
 p {